Code-Institute-Submissions/haydal810-Milestone-Project-2/README.md

-This is my 2nd Milestone Project for Code Institute - Simple Game for Children aged 3 years+
+This is the 2nd Milestone Project for Code Institute - Simple Game for Children (aged 3 years+)

 # Pick the Animal Game

-This is a simple animal association game, where the User must try and match the generated animal sound effect, with one of the the three randomly generated animal cards.
-There are five rounds, each round generates layout of animal pictures.
+This is a simple animal association game, where the User must try and match the generated animal sound effect, with one of the three randomly generated animal cards.
+There are five rounds.

 ## UX